john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

     if food != 'spam':
         print('Sadness...')

-But the above logic happens so often, that Python provides a shortcut:
+The logic desired above is so common Python provides a shortcut:

     if food == 'spam':
         print('Ummmm, my favorite!')
     else:
         print("No, I won't have it.
 I want spam!")

-There is another option, what if you want to have several different conditionals chained together, to execute one of many different blocks of code, based on various predicates?
+There is another option.
+What if you want to have several different conditionals chained together?
 That is the purpose of the `elif` symbol:

     if food == 'spam':
         print('Mmmmm, my favorite!')